 Whoever said there is no such thing as a typical sweet potato was right.
 In Australia, there are four types of sweet potato varieties grown: Gold, Red, Purple and White.
 And yes, they all come in a variety of shapes and sizes.

-Over 90% of sweet potatoes grown in Australia are the Gold variety, sometimes called Beauregard.
+Over 90% of sweet potatoes grown in Australia are the Gold variety (also known as Beauregard).
 With rose/gold smooth skin, and bright orange flesh, they’re delicious roasted, mashed, steamed, barbequed, and baked.

-Red sweet potatoes, also called Northern Star, have a reddish / purple skin, with bright, white flesh.
+Red sweet potatoes (Northern Star, Southern Star, Murasaki) have a red purple skin, with bright, white flesh.
 It’s the second most popular sweet potato in Australia with around 8% of sales.

-Purple sweet potatoes have a white skin with white and purple flesh.
+Purple sweet potatoes (WSPF, Eclipse), have a white skin with white and purple flesh.
 They account for around 2% of Australian sweet potato production.

-White sweet potatoes, or kestle, have a white skin, with cream to white flesh.
+White sweet potatoes (Bonita) have a white skin, with cream to white flesh.
 You won’t come across white sweet potatoes very often, but when you do, you’ll remember their wonderful taste forever.

 Right now in Australia, there are about 85 commercial sweet potato producers.
 Collectively, they produce around 100,000 tonnes of sweet potatoes per year with an estimated gross value of $80 million.
 With numbers like that, it’s fair to say, Aussies are definitely sweet on sweet potatoes.